STUDENTS Policy

 any other authority.

-The determination of whether
+The determination of whether or

-or not a student is under the influence of alcohol or a controlled substance is
+not a student is under the influence of alcohol or a controlled substance is

 based upon a variety of information including but not limited to, physical

-appearances, speech patterns, and witnesses statements.
+appearances, speech patterns, and witnesses’ statements.
 While not required, District administrators

-may request a student suspected of
+may request a student suspected of alcohol use to submit to a

-Conduct that includes possession of or use of alcohol or controlled
+possession of or use of alcohol or controlled substances as well as the

-substances as well as the possession of drug paraphernalia is prohibited and is
+possession of drug paraphernalia is prohibited and is subject to disciplinary

-subject to disciplinary action as set forth in Regulation 2610.
-July 2014
+action as set forth in Regulation 2610.

 STUDENTS